LTD-Beget/syncookied/README.md

 On server you want to protect
 ------------------------------
 1. Install tcpsecrets linux kernel mode to expose tcp syncookie key and timestamp
-2. Start syncookied in `server` mode:
+2. Start syncookied in `server` mode: `syncookied server <ip:port>`.

- `syncookied server <ip:port>`

 Running this commands automatically sets `net.ipv4.tcp_syncookies` to 2 (always) and starts a UDP server on specified ip/port.

 On server you want to use for packet processing
 -----------------------------------------------